Of Commerce, Counsel & the Coin

 Patriot, Tomahawk, Stinger

-Beneficiary of every missile-replenishment cycle in every theatre.
-The Ukraine and Gaza supply chains have been particularly kind to its quarterly numbers.
+Every missile-replenishment cycle in every theatre lands on its books, and the Ukraine and Gaza supply chains have been particularly kind to its quarterly numbers.

 Contractor